dablenparty/.unix/README.md

 # dotfiles

-A collection of my dotfiles.
-These are primarily for macOS/Linux, but certain files/scripts do exist for Windows
+A collection of dotfiles I use on macOS and various Linux distros.

 ## Installation